-Making money on Tsū is as simple as the above registration – post your original content and interact the other users, just like you do on other social media platforms.
+Making money on Tsū is as simple as the above registration—post your original content and interact with other users, just like you do on other social media platforms.

 That’s it.
 The “BANK” tab on Tsū app will show your earnings every weekday around 10 am EST.

 Of course there are some ways to optimize and maximize how you earn.
-Send me a Tsū DM and I’d be happy to share the tips if you join my network (i.e., if you join Tsū via the above “Tsū App” button).
+Send me a Tsū message (DM or PM) and I’d be happy to share the tips if you join my network (i.e., if you join Tsū via the above “Tsū App” button).